gbmhunter/blog/content/programming/artificial-intelligence/understanding-logistic-regression/index.md

 print(classification_report(y_test, predictions))
 ```

-{{% img src="logistic-regression-iris-classification-report.png" width="500px" caption="The classification report for our logistic regression model." %}}
+{{% figure src="logistic-regression-iris-classification-report.png" width="500px" caption="The classification report for our logistic regression model." %}}

 For someone new to categorization, these terms in the classification report can be confusing.
 This is what they mean[^scikit-classification-report]: